swiss-seismological-service/scrtdd/README.md

 Verbosity 3 should be preferred to level 4, since the debug level 4 makes the logs hard to read due to the huge amount of information.
 Any useful information to the user is given at level 3 or above, while level 4 is only for debugging.

-### 6.2.
-Database connection
+## 7. Database connection and working with remote machines

-The SeisComP database connection can be configured either inside `global.cfg` (and thus every module knows what database to use since they inherit `global.cfg`), or in `scmaster.cfg`, in which case scmaster module passes the database connection string to every module when they connect to the messagin system.
-Since several `scrtdd` command line options don't need the messaging system, `scrtdd` doesn't connect to it and in those cases we have to pass the database connection string to `scrtdd` as a command line option (Since the database is still required for the inventory).
+When SeisComP modules need to access the database for reading or writing they use the connection string configured in either `global.cfg` (which is inherited by every module) or in `scmaster.cfg`, in which case is scmaster module that passes the database connection string to every module when they connect to the messagin system.

-Also, specifying the database connection via command line is useful to use a local seiscomp installation to access events stored in another seiscomp installation.
+When running `scrtdd` from the command line, it doesn't connect to the messaging system.
+So, if the database connection is specified via `scmaster.cfg`, the configuration is never passed to `scrtdd` and it needs to be configured as a command line option.
 We can use the -d option to specify the database connection, e.g.

 ```
 scrtdd [some options] -d  mysql://user:password@host/seiscompDbName